mathieu-benoit/labspace-dhi-trivy-python-postgres/README.md

 # Docker Hardened Images (DHI), Trivy and Docker Scout with Python & PostgreSQL Labspace

+👋 Welcome to the Docker Hardened Images (DHI) & Trivy and Docker Scout with Python & PostgreSQL lab!

 > A repository containing a Restaurant reservation application consisting of a basic Python app talking to a PostgreSQL database to demonstrate the use of Docker Hardened Images (DHI) with Trivy and Docker Scout scanning.

+During this lab, you will learn to do the following:
+- Run the Python app with PostgreSQL
+- Scan the container images with Trivy and Docker Scout
+- Mirror the DHI images
+- Use the DHI images
+- Scan the DHI images with Trivy and Docker Scout
+- Harden the final container image

 ## Run this Labspace